 North Texas is a Tech Hub

 Tech jobs are in high demand in North Texas and their salaries provide a thrivable wage.
 100% of NPower trainees are unemployed or underemployed at time of enrollment.
-In 2021, trainees started our program earning average wage of $11,964.
-Graduates secured permanent IT roles at a range of corporate employers in North Texas, achieving an average salary of $74,851 at their first job post-program, a 525% increase.
+In 2022, trainees started our program earning an average wage of $19,020.
+Graduates secured permanent IT roles at a range of corporate employers in North Texas, achieving an average salary of $66,659 at their first job post-program, a 351% increase.

 North Texas is one of the fastest growing economies in the United States.
 DFW ranks 5th among metros for its IT jobs concentration, at 274,000, and 2nd for growth in IT jobs since 2016.
-In the June 2022 CompTIA Tech Jobs Report, Dallas was the #2 metro area for tech job postings.
-The June 2022 unemployment rate for occupations in IT reached a two-year low at 1.3%
+In the May 2024 CompTIA Tech Jobs Report, Dallas was the #3 Metro area in the country for tech job postings.

 While tech jobs are in high demand, many workers without post-secondary credentials face diminished job prospects.